mapsync/russellsprings-advisory/src/pages/blog/2019-12-23-morgan-sanitations-christmas-day-garbage-pick-up-schedule.md

 ---
 templateKey: blog-post
 title: Morgan Sanitation's Christmas Day Garbage Pick Up Schedule
-date: 2019-12-23T21:55:17.835Z
+date: 2019-12-23T22:22:13.770Z
 description: >-
-  Morgan Sanitation will be running the Wednesday, Dec.
-25th and Thursday 26th routes on Thursday, December 26th.
+  A Note from Morgan Sanitation:

+  Morgan Sanitation WILL NOT conduct garbage pick up on Wednesday, December 25th.
+On Thursday, December 26th Morgan Sanitation will collect for both Wednesday and Thursday routes.
 ---
-Morgan Sanitation will be running the Wednesday, Dec.
-25th and Thursday 26th routes on Thursday, December 26th.
+A Note from Morgan Sanitation:

+Morgan Sanitation WILL NOT conduct garbage pick up on Wednesday, December 25th.
+On Thursday, December 26th Morgan Sanitation will collect for both Wednesday and Thursday routes.